 LCH maintains FMI links with (I)CSDs, CCPs, Trade Repositories and Payment Systems.
-Such link arrangements are governed by contractual agreements.
+Such link arrangements are governed by contractual agreements and, where required, LCH will engage with relevant regulators, as part of the regular regulatory oversight, prior to entering into a new link arrangement with another FMI.